yomidevs/yomitan/CONTRIBUTING.md

 If no arguments are specified, the command is equivalent to `build.bat --all`.

-### Loading unpacked build into chrome
+### Loading unpacked build into Chrome

-After building, you can load the compiled data into Chrome
+After building, you can load the compiled extension into Chrome

 - Navigate to [extensions settings](chrome://extensions/)
+- Turn on the toggle on the top right that says "Developer Mode"
-- Select "Load Unpacked"
+- Click "Load Unpacked" on the top left
 - Select the `ext` folder.

 Immediately you should see the "Welcome" page!

+Note: Yomitan may or may not update when you make and save new code changes locally.
+It depends on what file you've changed.
+Yomitan runs as collection of two programs.
+There is the background process called the "service worker" and there is the frontend called the "content_script".
+The frontend will reload on save, but to update the backend you need to click on the update icon next to the extension in `chrome://extensions/`.
+If you make changes to the manifest you will need to rerun `npm run build` to regenerate the manifest file.

 ### Build Tools